ROCm/rocSOLVER/docs/source/userguide_install.rst

 ``rocsolver-test``.
 The binaries will be located at ``rocSOLVER/build/release/clients/staging``.
-It is assumed that all the client external dependencies have been installed.
+It is assumed that all external dependencies for the client have been installed.

 .. code-block:: bash

     ./install.sh -dc

-By combining c and d flags, the installer will also install all the external dependencies required by rocSOLVER clients.
+By combining the -c and -d flags, the installer will also install all the external dependencies required by rocSOLVER clients.
-The -d flag only needs to be used once.
-For subsequent invocations of install.sh it is not necessary to rebuild the dependencies.
+Again, the -d flag only needs to be used once.

 .. code-block:: bash